top of page

 • Bison- Bison are the largest surviving terrestrial animals in North America.
 They are broad and muscular with shaggy coats of long hair and can weigh up to 2,500 pounds.

-• Brahman Cattle-American breed of Zebuine Beef Cattle.
-Often darker in color with particularly dark pigmented areas around the neck and shoulders.
+• Brahman Cattle-They are an American breed of Zebuine Beef Cattle.
+They are often darker in color with particularly dark pigmented areas around the neck and shoulders.
 They have a prominent hump on their shoulders and neck.

 • Cotton-Top Tamarin- A cotton-top tamarin is among the most endangered primate in the world.
 They are found only in northwestern Colombia, weigh less than a pound, and are named for the shock of white hair that sits atop its head.